-Next Tuesday, 8th February, is Safer Internet Day 2022.
+Next Tuesday, 6th February, is Safer Internet Day 2024.
 The online world is an important part of life for children and young people.
 Having regular and open conversations with them about their lives online is vital to ensuring that they have a safe and positive experience.
-With Safer Internet Day coming up this February 8th, it’s an ideal time to check in with your teen, but for many parents it can be difficult to know where to start or how to begin the conversation.
+With Safer Internet Day coming up, it’s an ideal time to check in with your teen, but for many parents it can be difficult to know where to start or how to begin the conversation.

 Nobody understands the online world of children and teenagers better than their fellow young people!
 Based on their own online experiences, these Talking Points have been co-created by Irish teenagers to help parents approach the conversation in a way that will encourage your child or teen to open up about their life online!